 The "every student counts" guiding principle frames the strategic direction of managing cost of attendance, so tuition and fees remain affordable, while delivering quality academic programs and University experiences.
-Based upon the Governor's request, undergraduate and graduate tuition rates held steady for the Russellville campus and 2.1% CPI increase for the Ozark campus.
-Annual undergraduate tuition and mandatory fees totaling \$9,068 resulted in a 2% increase, were necessary in 2019 to support the University mission of student success, access, and excellence.
-Below is a graph of fall enrollment from 2009 to 2018 categorized by student classifications.
+In FY 20 the Russellville Campus tuition rates for undergraduate and graduate increased by 2.6% and 2.8% respectively.
+The Ozark Campus adopted a tuition rate that was 3.2% higher than the prior year.
+Annual undergraduate tuition and mandatory fees totaling \$9,255 resulted in a 2.1% increase.
+The increase was necessary to support the University mission of student success, access, and excellence.
+Below is a graph of fall enrollment from 2010 to 2019 categorized by student classification.